Perry Trademark Law

 The overall purpose of trademark law is to prevent unfair competition by protecting the use of a symbol, word, logo, slogan, design, domain name, etc. that uniquely distinguishes the goods or services of a firm.
 This is to prevent confusion as to the source of goods or services.
 A copyright protects an original artistic or literary work fixed in a tangible medium of expression.

-For a low cost, flat fee Perry Trademark Law provides clients with Trademark application services.
+Perry Trademark Law provides clients with Trademark application services.